elytra/FruitPhone/README.md

 *An extra-immersive Waila alternative*

+**This mod is open source and under a permissive license.** All Elytra mods are, and as such, can be included in any modpack on any platform without prior permission.
+We appreciate hearing about people using our mods, but you do not need to ask to use them.
+See the [LICENSE file](LICENSE) for more details.

 Fruit Phone is an implementation of an information renderer for [ProbeDataProviderAPI](https://github.com/elytra/ProbeDataProviderAPI), and includes an optional shim to convert Waila information to ProbeData format.